google-deepmind/mujoco/doc/XMLreference.rst

    kinematics; the constraint solver pushes these points towards each other.
 In the MJCF model however only one point is given.
 We assume that the equality constraint is exactly satisfied in the configuration in which the model is defined (this applies to all other constraint types as well).
 The compiler uses the single anchor specified in the MJCF model to compute the two body-relative anchor points in mjModel.
-If the MJCF model is in global coordinates, as determined by the coordinate attribute of :ref:`compiler <compiler>`, the anchor is specified in global coordinates.
-Otherwise the anchor is specified relative to the local coordinate frame of the *first* body.
+Specified relative to the local coordinate frame of the *first* body.

 .. _equality-weld: